jui1960/jui1960/README.md

 Hi, I'm Jannati Akter Jui 👋
-I'm a CSE student at Bogura Polytechnic and an intern at Daffodil International Professional Institute.
+I'm a CSE student at Bogura Polytechnic Institute and intern at Daffodil International Professional Institute.